UN supports Iran in the fight against the serious coronavirus outbreak in the country - Iran (Islamic Republic of)

 https://www.who.int/emergencies/diseases/novel-coronavirus-2019

-For latest updates and Farsi translations also follow UN_Iran on Instagram and Twitter https://www.instagram.com/un_iran
+For latest updates and Farsi translations also follow UN_Iran on Instagram and Twitter: